SehajMander/Webscraping/README.md

 - `index.js`: Script file containing fundamental Puppeteer scraping techniques for scraping product information from Amazon.
 - `app1.js`: Scraping script for extracting data from "ScrapeThisSite".
 - `app2.js`: Scraping script for gathering quotes from "QuotesToScrape".
+- `linkedin.js`: Script for logging into LinkedIn, performing a search, and scraping posts (work in progress).

 ## Getting Started